Marie-Noëlle Thémereau

-Marie-Noëlle Thémereau (born 1950) is a New Caledonian politician who served as the former president of the government of New Caledonia, an overseas territory of France in the Pacific Ocean about 1,210 km (750 mi) east of Australia.
+Marie-Noëlle Thémereau (born 1950) is a French New Caledonian politician who served as the former president of the government of New Caledonia, an overseas territory of France in the Pacific Ocean about 1,210 km (750 mi) east of Australia.
 She has been a member of the loyalist (i.e. anti-independence) Future Together party ("Avenir ensemble").

 Biography

 Marie-Noëlle Thémereau is the daughter of Claude Billet, a native of Corrèze and veteran of Free France who arrived in New Caledonia in 1949 as a worker on the ore carriers of Société Le Nickel (SLN) and general secretary from 1952 of the trade union of this company.
 He brought his family shortly after settling in and Marie-Noëlle was brought up in the capital city of Nouméa.

 Civil servant

 Holder of a master's degree in law specializing in labor and social security law from the University of Bordeaux IV, she first made a career in public administration.
 She thus stood out at the head of the Department of Studies, Legislation and Litigation, then that of the finances of the New Caledonia Territory from 1986 to 1988.
 She was mainly responsible for implementing the three Debré laws and developing vocational education.

 Separately, she then founded a real estate agency, the General Agency, in association with politician Pierre Frogier that they continue to manage together although they have become adversaries in politics.